JeremyIglehart/silverforestquilts.github.io/_posts/Sandi-Blackwell/Honey-Squares/2014-09-17-Honey-Squares.md

 ### by Sandi Blackwell

-This quilt was designed to show a simple block put on point with my Square-agonals©technique and how it elevates a quilt design and makes it look more complex than it is.
+This quilt was designed to show a simple block put on point with my Square-agonals© technique and how it elevates a quilt design and makes it look more complex than it is.

-"Jackie's working is outstanding, she has the "eye" to take elements from the quilt design and incorporate it into the quilting, Love her work!"
+"Jackie's work is outstanding; she has the "eye" to take elements from the quilt design and incorporate them into the quilting.
+Love her work!"

  Jackie's note:  Sandi Blackwell, owner of ["Stitched Buy"] (https://www.stitchedbuy.com), is the creator of this wonderful technique known as Square-agonals© and can be contacted by email at stitchedbuy@aol.com and her patterns, books and info on speaking engagements can be found at her website by clicking on the link above.